gsimchoni/copnn/README.md

 # COPNN: Copula-based Neural Networks

-This is the code for our AISTATS '25 submission, "Flexible Copula-Based Mixed Models in Deep Learning: A Scalable Approach to Arbitrary Marginals".
+This is the code for our AISTATS '25 paper, "Flexible Copula-Based Mixed Models in Deep Learning: A Scalable Approach to Arbitrary Marginals".

 For full implementation details see the paper.